 This has a huge number of applications, as you can really 3D print almost anything you want, from toys, phone cases, desk paper trays, and sunglasses, to musical instruments, garden tools, cameras, and prosthetics.

 3D printers print various 3D physical objects from digital files created by 3D artists.
-The artists use 3D modeling and rendering to create the designs, and simply upload the digital files to a 3D printer.
+The artists use 3D modelling and rendering to create the designs, and simply upload the digital files to a 3D printer.
 It’s a very interesting process that allows 3D artists to quickly bring their visualizations to life.

 Virtual reality and augmented reality are completely revolutionizing the world, opening the door to a huge number of opportunities in various industries.
 You can now play games in VR, virtually walk through real estate properties, or try different products using VR and AR.

 But where do 3D artists fit here?
-They can combine their 3D modeling with VR and AR to gain a completely new perspective when creating their designs, be it in architecture, gaming, or any other field.
+They can combine their 3D modelling with VR and AR to gain a completely new perspective when creating their designs, be it in architecture, gaming, or any other field.
 They can truly immerse in their creative process, and develop outstanding designs and final products.

 Whatever someone wants to create in VR or AR, a 3D artist can help them do it.
-They can make the necessary 3D designs, and use VR modeling to finish the project.
+They can make the necessary 3D designs, and use VR modelling to finish the project.
 This can even help them become VR artists.

 3D artists can also collaborate with marketing and advertising agencies to help them promote and sell their products.
 They can make compelling advertising designs to market products and brands, and help attract larger audiences.